esqyap/yy_team01_colorectal-cancer_STAT540_2015_mirror/analysis_reports/01hclustering/hierarchicalClustering_normalized_cgi.md

 ##   4       0     64        0        0
 ```

-_Note that these numbers simply for easier visualization on the tree graphs, they are not the same numbers in the tables following each graphs_ The number in the tables are arbitrary number assigned by hclust and output by cutree.
-The tables are simply there to show how well each group cluster into the same class.

 Now we'll do clustering for each different distance matrix, using two different methods 'ward.D' and 'complete', with two hyperlinks to random sources describing them.